 I'm pretty sure that Mr. Billionaire Buffet was talking more about business goals (he should know!) than environmental ones.
 But, that philosophy applies to any attempt to achieve something big.
 Take baby steps over those 1 foot bars, take on tasks that are doable, and eventually and collectively we can accomplish bigger goals and make a difference.

-The one foot bar that I've stepped over in the past year has been to wash and reuse plastic ziploc bags.
+The one foot bar that I've stepped over has been to wash and reuse plastic ziploc bags.
 Doesn't sound like a big deal.
 I know.
 But, it's a small thing I can do to conserve.
-My mom and sister have been washing their plastic bags for years.
-It was time for me to follow their example.
+My mom and sister have been washing their plastic bags for years, and I'm following their example.

 Reduce, Recycle, Reuse - one step at at time.